 They say around here that it takes a village to raise a child.
 In some cases, surely in mine, you would have to upgrade that village to a whole town.
 During my first years of motherhood, I was loner mom.
 I had a great group of friends here, but they were my friends from the PhD program I quit when I had my first son.
-As PhD students tend to not have kids, mine was the first of the bunch, and the only for a few more years.
+As PhD students tend to not have kids, mine was the first of the bunch, and he would be the only one for a few more years.
 So I roamed the city alone with my child.
 We explored museums and restaurants, went to concerts and parks, and hoped to make some friends.
 We met some moms, a dad, a grandma… But there was never a group of friends as it is common to have in Spain.
 Which made me feel really lonely.

 It wasn’t until my fifth year of motherhood that I found my village here.
 If you have always lived in the same place, you are most likely not conscious of the existence of this village, as it is then made up by family and childhood friends.
 But when you move to a foreign country and you have kids there, its absence makes its need very present.
 And you have to make up your own village.
 Mine was made through schools, and common friends, and then suddenly one night there were eight ladies in a restaurant having drinks, and dinner and fun, and talking about anything and everything, all at once, with no boundaries whatsoever.
 And my village was founded.